CS2103AUG2016-W09-C3/main/docs/DeveloperGuide.md

 **MSS**

 1. User requests to edit task
-2. ToDoIt shows a list of persons
+2. ToDoIt shows a list of tasks
 3. User requests to edit a specific task in the list
 4. ToDoIt edits the task <br>
 Use case ends.